-Saturday 28 January 2017, 2 pm.
-Khalili Lecture Theatre, SOAS, London (details below).
+Saturday 27 January, 2 pm.
+Gustave Tuck Lecture Theatre, University College, London (details below).

-London meetings will also be held on Saturdays 29 April 2017, 29 July 2017 and 28 October 2017.
+London meetings will also be held on Saturdays 28 July and 27 October 2018, at University College London.
 Details to come.

 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what's currently available.
 There are videos of talks about all aspects of astronomy there – they'll keep you entertained for hours!

 SPA meetings are held on the last Saturday of January, April, July and October in the Gustave Tuck Lecture Theatre of University College London, Gower Street, London WC1E 6BT.

 The nearest tube station is Euston Square (Circle and Metropolitan lines).
 Turn left on leaving the barrier, which brings you to the top of Gower Street.
 Walk 150 m down Gower Street and the entrance to UCL is on your left: